 Hepatitis C Screening for High Risk Patients

-Patients can be identified at earlier stages of disease, before serious liver damage develops, and have improved clinical outcomes.
+Patients can be identified at earlier stages of disease, before serious liver damage, and have improved clinical outcomes.

 Hepatitis C Report: Tuning in to a Silent Epidemic